boldingd/EclipsePhaseContent/Locus.md

 > **curé**: Osti de crisse, remind me why I recruited you two?
 >
 > **plasmage**: Better to have the bear inside the tent spitting out…
->
-> **Bauble**: Because these kinds of things tend to come up on ops?
->
-> **curé**: Yeah, that'd be it.

 This also means that major conflicts can descend into some good old-fashioned blood-feuding.
 This is pretty rare, but it *does* happen.
 There are, in fact, at the time that I write this, three publicly-known ongoing feuds on Locus (there may be more that we simple aren't aware of).
 The oldest one has been going on for nine years — that's right, it started before the Battle of Locus.
-The main effect, for most of these, is that Parties A and B keep as far apart as possible most of the time — because everyone else on Locus regards getting in a gunfight as an antisocial behavior to be discouraged, and you'll take a rep-hit for it.
+The main effect, for most of these, is that Parties A and B keep as far apart as possible most of the time — because everyone else on Locus regards getting in a gunfight as an antisocial behavior to be discouraged, and rep-hits are applied appropriately.

-And, of course, the rest of Locus will basically just stay out of it, as long as they're kept out of the line of fire and no-one asks for help.
+Of course, the rest of Locus will basically just stay out of it, as long as they're kept out of the line of fire and no-one asks for help.
 "We're not cops, so it's not our problem unless we get pulled into it," more or less.

 > **Minerva**: This does seem like an anomalously poor system for a society that is otherwise so enlightened.